Scuba Diving (up to 40 metres) Travel Insurance

 While Scuba Diving is an exciting and popular sport, it is possible to sustain injuries or illness when diving.
 Some of these include:

-30 metres is the depth at which symptoms of nitrogen narcosis can occur, so when diving up to 40 metres, it is vital that you pay attention to your body, your techniques and to take breaks to let your body accommodate to the pressure.
-Needless to say; at a depth of 40 metres, the risks are higher than at shallower depths.
+Thirty metres is the depth at which symptoms of Nitrogen Narcosis can occur, so when Diving up to 40 metres, you must pay attention to your body and your techniques and take breaks to let your body accommodate the pressure.
+At a depth of 40 metres, the risks are higher than at shallower depths.

 Scuba Diving Equipment

 If you are not an experienced Scuba Diver but want to explore the aquatic world whilst abroad, the necessary equipment should all be provided.